Belle Cora: Career

-In December 1849, the couple moved to Sacramento, California and, while there, Belle helped fund Charles's high-stakes gambling.
+In December 1849, Belle (Arabella Ryan) and Charles Cora moved to Sacramento, California and, while there, Belle helped fund Charles's high-stakes gambling.
 After some time, the couple moved to Marysville, California, and Belle opened her first brothel, called the New World. gambling parlor and offered games like poker, roulette, faro, and dice.
 At 23, they moved yet again and she opened a brothel in Sonora, California.

 In 1852, Belle set up a parlor house on Washington street, in San Francisco, opposite the house of fellow madam, Ah Toy.
 Reverend William Taylor recounts the parlor house as being furnished with redwood, velvet, silk, demask, beautiful paintings and playing pianoforte, harp and melodeon.
 Belle hosted dinner parties with aldermen, judges, the mayor, and even members of the legislature.
 Even after an expensive legal battle and the lynching of her husband, Belle continued to run her brothel.